goingjulian/Unicus/README.md

 # Unicus
-The backend for the Unicus application.
-The application is written in Kotlin, using the Spring Boot and KMongo framework.
+The frontend and backend of the Unicus application.
+The backend application is written in Kotlin, using the Spring Boot and KMongo framework.
+The frontend application is written in TypeScript, using the Angular framework.

 This software is part of the 'Unicus' application, built during the OOSE-project course.
 Unicus provides a datacleansing solution for Nobilex, which is software built by Avisi.